If you're not a prospective student or parent, feel free to email general questions to email@example.com.

 Goshen graduates Mark Histand '08 and Alex Caskey '10 oversaw the construction a peanut butter factory in Malawi with Project Peanut Butter, which aims to treat children with malnutrition and help the local economy.

-Solongo Gonchigsuren is a junior accounting major and TESOL minor from Mongolia.
+Solongo Gonchigsuren is a 2016 accounting graduate with a TESOL minor from Mongolia.
 With the help of her professors and the educational setting at GC, Solongo is not only excelling, but also dreaming big.